-No officers authorise or raise multiple purchase orders to avoid the Procurement and Approval Levels specified in this Policy.
+No officers authorise or raise multiple purchase orders (ie: tender/invoice split) to avoid the procurement process and/or delegated approval Levels specified in this Policy.

 No officers authorise a purchase or reimbursement from which they will receive a personal benefit (e.g. a training course, travel arrangements).